Code-4-Community/learning-resources/docs/jumpstart/week-9.md

 ## Primary Keys
 By this point, you've heard plenty about ids, and you've probably worked with them in some capacity.
 It's important that we take the time to understand exactly what an ID is and why we use them.

 Let's back up a little bit and begin with primary keys.
 As the name suggests, a table can only have one primary key.
 The primary key is the key which uniquely identifies each entry in the table.
-Alternatively, each entry in the table has a different value for its primary key.
 Tables do not need a primary key, nor does the primary key need to be a column called id.
 However, both are standard practice, and it's important to understand why.

 It's straightforward to see why primary keys are so helpful.
 The most important benefit is that they allow us to quickly identify exactly one row in a table.
 Whether we are programming a React component on our client or business logic in our backend, we have a way to easily identify entries in our database.
 Standard practice is to create a column `id` of type `SERIAL` to serve as our primary key. `id` is a short, descriptive and unambiguous name.
 The `SERIAL` type stores an integer, with the added benefit of auto increment -- whenever we make a new entry, Postgres will automatically increment the id for us.
 This way, we don't need to worry about setting the id values ourselves. `PRIMARY KEY` is technically just a constraint (more on constraints later) that mandates that all values be `UNIQUE` and `NOT NULL`.
 Thus, we are guaranteed that each row has an id, and that no other row shares that id.